Botox injection for migraine does NOT hurt as much as the pain phase itself!

 Botox is injected directly into the muscles of and surrounding the eye area, nose, forehead, sides of the head and neck.

 The injection sites considered are directly into the muscles where we migraine sufferers report pain during an acute migraine attack.
+Be sure to mention where your pain occurs just in case it's in a slightly different location.

 Fixed site pattern – the most common muscles in the face and sides of the head receive the injection.